Associate Professor Ying JIANG, Director (Maggie Jiang)

 Miss Xiujuan LIN

 Miss Xiujuan LIN (林秀娟) received her Master's degree in Animal Science from Zhejiang University.
 Miss Lin enjoys dance, especially Chinese classical dance, and was a member of an art troupe at Zhejiang University.
 She is enthusiastic about life and passionate about Chinese culture and Chinese teaching.
 Her Chinese class is always full of laughter.
-She now serves as a Chinese volunteer teacher at Geraldton Grammar School to assist with Chinese teaching and the sharing of Chinese culture.
+She worked as a Chinese teaching assistant at Geraldton Grammar School last year and now serves as a Chinese volunteer teacher at Great Southern Grammar and Australian Christian College in Albany, where she assists with Chinese teaching and the sharing of Chinese culture.

 Miss Qi LIU